-Specialty Minimum Hours of Work Experience Required to be Eligible for Examination (4)(5) Minimum Hours of Work Experience Required for Certification Residential certificate (02) 4,000(3) 4,000 Pump and irrigation certificate (03) 4,000(3) 4,000 Domestic pump certificate (03A) $720^{(1)(2)}$ $2,000^{(6)}$ Signs certificate (04) 4,000(3) 4,000 Limited energy system certificate (06) 4,000(3) 4,000 HVAC/refrigeration system certificate (06A) 4,000(3) 4,000(7) HVAC/refrigeration - Restricted (06B) 1,000(1)(2) $2,000^{(6)}$ Nonresidential maintenance certificate (07) 4,000(3) 4,000 Nonresidential lighting maintenance and lighting retrofit certificate (07A) 720(1)(2) 2,000(6) Residential maintenance certificate (07B) $720^{(1)(2)}$ $2,000^{(6)}$ Restricted nonresidential maintenance certificate (07C) 1,000(1)(2) $2,000^{(6)}$ Appliance repair certificate (07D) $720^{(1)(2)}$ $2,000^{(6)}$ Equipment repair certificate (07E) 1,000(1)(2) $2,000^{(6)}$ Door, gate, and similar systems certificate (10) $720^{(1)(2)}$ $2,000^{(6)}$
+Specialty Minimum Hours of Work Experience Required to be Eligible for Examination (4)(5) Minimum Hours of Work Experience Required for Certification Pump and irrigation certificate (03) 4,000(3) 4,000 Domestic pump certificate (03A) 720(1)(2) 2,000(6) Signs certificate (04) 4,000(3) 4,000 Limited energy system certificate (06) 4,000(3) 4,000 HVAC/refrigeration system certificate (06A) 4,000(3) 4,000(7) HVAC/refrigeration - Restricted (06B) 1,000(1)(2) 2,000(6) Nonresidential maintenance certificate (07) 4,000(3) 4,000 Nonresidential lighting maintenance and lighting retrofit certificate (07A) 720(1)(2) 2,000(6) Residential maintenance certificate (07B) 720(1)(2) 2,000(6) Restricted nonresidential maintenance certificate (07C) 1,000(1)(2) 2,000(6) Appliance repair certificate (07D) 720(1)(2) 2,000(6) Equipment repair certificate (07E) 1,000(1)(2) 2,000(6) Door, gate, and similar systems certificate (10) 720 (1)(2) 2,000(6)

-- (1) Until the examination is successfully completed, the trainee must work under one hundred percent supervision.
-Once the appropriate examination is successfully completed, the modified supervision trainee may work under zero percent supervision. - (2) The trainee may have only one zero percent supervision certificate in a specialty (valid for no more than two years).
-If the trainee has not gained the required work experience by the time the zero percent supervision certificate has expired, the trainee must get a seventy-five percent supervision certificate and work under supervision until all required work experience hours are gained and credited towards the minimum work experience requirement. - (3) This specialty is not eligible for unsupervised trainee status as allowed in chapter 19.28 RCW. - (4) The trainee and their employer and/or apprenticeship training director must attest to the accuracy of all information contained on affidavits of experience used to verify eligibility for the examination.
+Notes: (1) Until the examination is successfully completed, the trainee must work under one hundred percent supervision.
+Once the appropriate examination is successfully completed, the modified supervision trainee may work under zero percent supervision.

+(2) The trainee may have only one zero percent supervision certificate in a specialty (valid for no more than two years).
+If the trainee has not gained the required work experience by the time the zero percent supervision certificate has expired, the trainee must get a seventy-five percent supervision certificate and work under supervision until all required work experience hours are gained and credited towards the minimum work experience requirement.

+(3) This specialty is not eligible for unsupervised trainee status as allowed in chapter 19.28 RCW.

+(4) The trainee and their employer and/or apprenticeship training director must attest to the accuracy of all information contained on affidavits of experience used to verify eligibility for the examination.

-- (5) Neither previous work experience credit nor training school credit is allowed as a substitute for the initial hours of minimum work experience required to be eligible for examination unless the trainee's work experience hours under direct supervision are provided as required in RCW 19.28.191 (1)(g)(ii). - (6) Electrical construction training hours gained in specialties requiring less than two years for certification may not be credited towards qualification for journeyman electrician. - (7) The two thousand minimum hours of work experience required for certification as an HVAC/refrigeration-restricted (06B) specialty electrician may be credited as two thousand hours towards the four thousand minimum hours of work experience required for certification as an HVAC/refrigeration (06A) specialty electrician.
+(5) Neither previous work experience credit nor training school credit is allowed as a substitute for the initial hours of minimum work experience required to be eligible for examination unless the trainee's work experience hours under direct supervision are provided as required in RCW 19.28.191 (1)(g)(ii).

+(6) Electrical construction training hours gained in specialties requiring two thousand hours or less for certification will not be credited towards qualification for journey level electrician or any of the four thousand hour specialties, except as allowed by (7), below.

+(7) The two thousand minimum hours of work experience required for certification as an HVAC/refrigeration-restricted (06B) specialty electrician may be credited as two thousand hours towards the four thousand minimum hours of work experience required for certification as an HVAC/refrigeration (06A) specialty electrician.
 Hours of work experience credited from the HVAC/refrigeration-restricted (06B) specialty cannot be credited towards qualification for taking the general electrician (01) examination or minimum work experience requirements.

-- (8) Experience hours may be coincidentally credited towards qualifying for electrician and plumber certifications.
-See RCW 19.28.191 (1)(g)(iv). - (b) Or has completed an appropriate two-year apprenticeship program in the electrical construction trade that is registered with the state apprenticeship council while working under the direct supervision of an electrician in the appropriate specialty in the proper ratio, per RCW 19.28.161.
+(8) Experience hours may be coincidentally credited towards qualifying for electrician and plumber certifications.
+See RCW 19.28.191 (1)(g)(iv).

+(b) Or has completed an appropriate two-year apprenticeship program in the electrical construction trade that is registered with the state apprenticeship council while working under the direct supervision of an electrician in the appropriate specialty in the proper ratio, per RCW 19.28.161.